pmndrs/rafz/README.md

 // Set a timeout that runs on nearest frame raf.setTimeout(() => {}, 1000)

-// Clear all handlers
-raf.clear()

 // Use a polyfill
 raf.use(require('@essentials/raf').raf)

 // Get the current time
 raf.now() // => number

-// See if any updates or timeouts are pending raf.idle() // => boolean
 ```

 &nbsp;